 Text by the Architects

-Known widely for monumental works like the Salk Institute and the Richards Medical Center, the Fisher house stands as a testament to Kahn’s ability to work with the details of small residential architecture.
-The Fisher House stands as the clearest example of Kahn’s unique architectural style at the time, his use of the two almost perfect cubes differing greatly from much of what was being done at the time and setting him apart in his own field of design.
+Known widely for monumental works like the Salk Institute and the Richards Medical Center, the Fisher House is a testament to Kahn’s ability to work with the details of small residential architecture.
+The Fisher House is the clearest example of Kahn’s unique architectural style at the time; his use of the two almost-perfect cubes differed greatly from much of what was being done at the time and set him apart in his own field of design.
 It is one of nine houses that Kahn designed and constructed.

-Dr. and Mrs. Fisher lived in a colonial style house in Hatboro, Pennsylvania, in which Dr. Fisher ran his family health practice.
+Dr. and Mrs. Fisher lived in a colonial-style house in Hatboro, Pennsylvania, where Dr. Fisher ran his family health practice.
 The Fishers were looking to construct another house nearby.
 The Fishers met Louis I. Kahn in 1960 and set a budget of $45,000, forcing Kahn to eliminate three rooms from the first sketch plan he drew.

-During this time, Kahn was also working on the Salk Institute and the Capital Complex in Bangladesh.
-There were several different schemes proposed before Kahn and the Fishers were both satisfied.
-If some small thing needed to be changed, Kahn would start over with the design, feeling that the total composition would be compromised if things were simply altered.
+During this time, Kahn also worked on the Salk Institute and the Capital Complex in Bangladesh.
+Several different schemes were proposed before Kahn and the Fishers were satisfied.
+If some small thing needed to be changed, Kahn would start over with the design, feeling that the total composition would be compromised if things were altered.

 In 2012, the Fisher family sold the house to a private owner under the guidance of The National Trust.

-The Fisher House uses form to separate the different public and private uses of the home.
-The public and private are divided between two distinct two story nearly cubic volumes.
-The private volume is aligned along the north–south axis and the public, which is rotated exactly 45 degrees, is aligned along a northeast southwest line which runs parallel to the driveway.
+The Fisher House uses form to separate the home’s different public and private uses.
+The public and private are divided into two distinct two-story nearly cubic volumes.
+The private volume is aligned along the north-south axis, and the public, which is rotated precisely 45 degrees, is aligned along a northeast-southwest line that runs parallel to the driveway.

 The public volume intersects the north face of the private with its southeast corner.
-The public space, which is perfectly square in plan, holds the entrance corridor and the master bedroom at ground level and two other bedrooms above.
-The second volume is slightly off square, having a rectangular plan, and holds the living, dining and kitchen space in a double height room.
-Throughout the house there are deeply recessed windows.
-These allow light in during winter and keep out direct light in summer.
+The public space, which is perfectly square in plan, holds the entrance corridor, the master bedroom at ground level, and two other bedrooms above.
+The second volume is slightly off-square, having a rectangular plan, and holds the living, dining, and kitchen space in a double-height room.
+Throughout the house, there are deeply recessed windows.
+These allow light in during winter and keep out direct sunlight in summer.

-Kahn often used the windows indentations in the home to create occupiable spaces, such as benches or storage spaces.
+Kahn often used window indentations in the home to create occupiable spaces, such as benches or storage spaces.
 These uses were seen as very innovative at the time.
 The best example of these changes can be found in the main living area near the large hearth.
-Kahn created details out of the window ledge, and created not only a seating area, but also a set of shelves for out of sight storage.
-The deep recession also allows them to be opened during storms without allowing rain to come into the house.
-There is a large stone hearth just off center in the living cube that creates a slight separation in the living room and the kitchen area, but the kitchen still opens more to the public realm that was traditionally the case at this time.
-The decision to create two distinct volumes was driven by the original dual design requirement of home and physician’s office.
+Kahn created details out of the window ledge and created not only a seating area but also a set of shelves for out-of-sight storage.
+The deep recession also allows them to open during storms without rain coming into the house.
+A large stone hearth just off-center in the living cube creates a slight separation between the living room and the kitchen area, but the kitchen still opens more to the public realm than was traditionally the case at this time.
+The decision to create two distinct volumes was driven by the original dual design requirement of the home and physician’s office.

-The Fisher House lies in the midst of a prolific period of design for Kahn.
+The Fisher House lies amid a prolific period of design for Kahn.
 It is bookended by the Margaret Esherick house and the Phillips Exeter Academy Library and was built during the same period as the Salk Institute.
 Like many architects, Kahn used his housing commissions to test his ideas about architecture.

-Kahn sought a sense of monumentality and longevity in his work, but also strove to bring the ideas of modernism to a place of familiarity.
+Kahn sought a sense of monumentality and longevity in his work but also strove to bring the ideas of modernism to a place of familiarity.
 In the Fisher house, Kahn uses the stone plinth to create a sense of timelessness.
-In this plinth he has created a piece of archeology.
-The woodwork used in the Fisher house creates the sense of warmth and tradition to an otherwise starkly modern design.
+On this plinth, he has built a piece of archeology.
+The woodwork in the Fisher house establishes the feeling of warmth and tradition in an otherwise starkly modern design.